hackmysql/website/content/lessons-from-20-years-hacking-mysql-part-1.md

 What's important is that none of them were random or bad luck.
 (One lead developer quit, but that was my fault for not guarding against that risk.)

-The history of business is full of successful companies ceasing to be success and ceasing _to be_.
+The history of business is full of successful companies ceasing to be successful and ceasing _to be_.
 Like Sun Microsystems: it was successful enough to acquire MySQL for 1 **billion** dollars.
 Maybe MySQL would have done well at Sun, but we'll never know because a mere two years later Oracle acquired Sun for 7.4 billion dollars.